texfaq/texfaq.github.io/FAQ-boldgreek.md

-The issue here is complicated by the fact that `\mathbf` (the command for setting bold _text_ in TeX maths) affects a select few mathematical 'symbols' (the uppercase Greek letters).
+The issue here is complicated by the fact that `\mathbf` (the command for setting bold _text_ in TeX maths) affects a select few mathematical ''symbols'' (the uppercase Greek letters).

 In the default configuration, lower-case Greek letters behave differently from upper-case Greek letters (the lower-case greek